jijomathew05/Updated-budget-calculator/README.md

 ## 💻 Usage

 ### Development Mode
-Runs the backend and the Vite dev server concurrently.
+Runs the backend and the Vite dev server concurrently using a single command.
 ```bash
 npm run dev
 ```
 -   **Frontend**: `http://localhost:5173`
 -   **Backend**: `http://localhost:5000`

+### 🔑 Demo Authentication
+A demo admin user is automatically created in the database when the backend server starts.
+You can use these credentials to quickly access the dashboard without registering:
+- **Email:** `admin@demo.com`
+- **Password:** `admin123`

+*Tip: For maximum convenience, you can click the **"Login as Demo Admin"** button on the Login page to securely log in with these credentials in a single click.*

 ### Production Mode
 Builds the frontend and serves it through the Express backend.